jacketizer/libyuarel/README.md

 ## Maintainer History

 * 2016-04-01 : Originally Created By [jacketizer](https://github.com/jacketizer) under [jacketizer/libyuarel](https://github.com/jacketizer/libyuarel)
-* 2025-01-27 : Forked by Mofosyne to make it avaliable under clib for better discoverbility by other C programmers
+* 2025-01-27 : Forked by Mofosyne to make it avaliable under clib for better discoverbility by other C programmers, in addition to seeing that this project has not been maintained for some time (With [issue tickets](https://github.com/jacketizer/libyuarel/issues) appearing abandoned for quite a while).
 	- Did some investigation and found [user without password does not parse #13](https://github.com/jacketizer/libyuarel/issues/13#issue-502758138)
 		- There was an out of repo patch for it's usage in a seperate software named [flux-core](https://github.com/garlick/flux-core/commit/9f9c59b0b584df21061ade70ed4cdc49ce707ebd).
 Looks important enough to include compaired to other changes shown in the original [jaketizer/libyuarel github network graph](https://github.com/jacketizer/libyuarel/network).